-Crazy Chocolate Cake has a deep chocolate flavor that is decadently intense.
 This chocolate cake is extraordinarily moist and fudgy (without being under baked), yet light (it’s magic, I swear!).
-It is also visually stunning, appearing midnight-red (from the cocoa) in color.
+It is also visually stunning, appearing midnight-red in color from the cocoa.
+It has a deep chocolate flavor that is decadently intense.
 The only way to describe this cake is, ‘crazy’…period.

 I thought I knew chocolate cake.